rgoyal12/Fruit-Cut-Game/README.md

-# Fruit Slice Game
+# Fruit Cut Game
-A simple fruit cutting game using HTML, CSS, JS, jQuery. run the html file in your browser to play the game.
-Increase your score by cutting more fruits.
-Ignoring fruits decrease your life. you start with 3 chances.
+A simple fruit cutting game using HTML, CSS, Javascript, jQuery.
+For running the game simply open index.html file in your browser.
+Score will increase every time after you cut the fruit and missing the fruit leads to decrease of a chance.
+A player has only 3 chances.
+Player's score star from 0.